 If you are fishing the Little River during the spring, fall or winter, you are going to have an easier time finding a spot to fish.
 Without the tubing going on, the fish expand their range to cover the whole length and width of the Little River.
 Look for those areas directly downstream from the rapids – this is where the brown trout hangout.
 If you work your way up stream, taking your time, you are bound to find some good fishing and a lot of fun.

-What to Bring You can either fish for brown trout with a fly rod or a spinning reel, the fish don’t care and they will bite as long as you have the right bait.
+You can either fish for brown trout with a fly rod or a spinning reel, the fish don’t care and they will bite as long as you have the right bait.
 Now, if you are a bit of a traditionalist, then you can always find what flies the fish are biting on at a local outfitters but if you want something guaranteed to get a bite, I have another suggestion – corn & bread.
 Yes, you read that right – corn & bread.
 Get a can of corn and a loaf of bread.
 The nibblets of corn fit easily on the hook and once you roll the bread into little balls they will stay on the hook.
 Brown trout eat corn and bread balls like they were going out of style.
 Hook into a brown trout, reel him in and add to your Smoky Mountain story with a great catch and potentially a great meal.